Convert SQLite to Oracle.

 Command line mode

-Previously saved sessions can be passed as parameters to Command-Line DBConvert Client.
-A session keeps SQLite source and Oracle target database connection settings with other specified options.
+Pass previously saved sessions as parameters to the Command-Line DBConvert Client.
+A session retains SQLite source and Oracle target database connection settings with other specified options.

 Built-in scheduler.